vitaly-t/prime-lib/README.md

 }
 ```

-Example of generating 5 primes from 7 onwards:
+Example of generating 5 primes from 7 and upward:

 ```ts
 import {take} from 'rxjs';